peakflo/pfMCP/src/servers/discourse/README.md

 # Discourse Server

-guMCP server implementation for interacting with Discourse forums and communities.
+pfMCP server implementation for interacting with Discourse forums and communities.

 ### Prerequisites